devesh2002yadav/doodle-based-story-generator/README.md

 But I have limited credits left for OpenAI API key (free account, you know 😶), so generate story function will give output only till credits are remaining.

-Finally, deployed the HTML, CSS and JS website on Google Firebase console 🔥.
+Finally, deployed the website on Google Firebase console 🔥.

 Wanna try, visit : https://doodle-story-generator.web.app/